 The CPA also creates a private right of action, meaning that for the first time health care entities could go to court to try and sue their state government, for example, for requiring those providers to give patients care.

-Voters Oppose Religious Exemption Laws like the CPA and Are Willing to Hold Elected Leaders Accountable
+Voters Oppose Refusal of Care Laws like the CPA and Are Willing to Hold Elected Leaders Accountable

-A March 2017 nationally representative survey done on behalf of the National Women’s Law Center makes clear members of Congress must stand in opposition to religious exemption laws like the CPA.
-Sixty-one percent of voters showed opposition to religious exemption laws.
+A March 2017 nationally representative survey done on behalf of the National Women’s Law Center makes clear members of Congress must stand in opposition to refusal of care laws like the CPA.
+Sixty-one percent of voters showed opposition to refusal laws.

 - Sixty-three percent of voters oppose laws that allow hospitals to refuse to provide a woman with information or referrals about abortion because of religious or moral beliefs.